 After taking a year off to explore life in the culinary industry, Haley began volunteering as an Americorps VISTA.
 Her background working with children and her desire to learn more about NPOs led her to team up with Space of Her Own and Space of His Own (SOHO), one-on-one creative mentoring programs that incorporate the arts to support 5th-grade at-risk youth.

 In summer 2015, she applied for Peace Corps and was accepted that fall.
 Beginning in May 2016, she began her voluntary service and was assigned to work as a Community and Organizational Development Volunteer with the “Miras-Moldova” Public Association in Comrat, Gagauzia, Moldova.
 Her main tasks were building organizational capacity, cultural reporting, recruiting local volunteers and developing/co-coordinating a Journalism Mentoring Program for local youth.
 Beyond forging great friendships and cooking (a lot), she kind of wrote, sometimes.

-Haley is now a first-year master’s student with Harvard’s Russian, Eastern European and Central Asian (REECA) program.
+Haley is now a second-year master’s student with Harvard’s Russian, Eastern European and Central Asian (REECA) program.